 Canadian Students do not need a Student Visa.
 Once students have completed all admission requirements and obtained a Form I-20 they will present this form to the Port of Authority (Customs and Border Patrol) agent upon first entrance to the United States.
 At that time, the Customs Agent will issue an Admission stamp and create an I-94 Arrival/Departure Record.
 Canadian students must have a Form I-20 and an Admission stamp whenever they intend to cross the border.

-If you are currently studying in the United States on an F-1 Visa, you will need to have your SEVIS record transferred to Iowa Western.
+If you are currently studying in the United States on an F-1 visa, you will need to have your SEVIS record transferred to Iowa Western.
 To do so, you will need to submit all the required documents as mentioned above, along with a copy of your valid passport, visa page, and Form I-20 documents from all previously attended institutions.
 Please also let us know your travel plans, so that we can best advise you on the timing of your transfer/entry into the U.S.

 8. Make Travel Arrangements

 Once you’ve obtained your Visa you can make travel arrangements.
 Before you book your flight contact email@example.com to get a list of important dates such as Residence Life move-in, orientation, and the first date of the class.